 The Group mainly uses fair value to measure, on a recurring basis on the balance sheet, derivative instruments, cash and cash equivalents, equity holdings in non-consolidated companies, cash management financial assets and identifiable financial assets and liabilities acquired when business combinations are formed.
-The fair values of other financial instruments (in particular debt instruments and assets measured at amortised cost) are disclosed in Note 22.
-"Book and fair value of financial instruments by accounting category".
+The fair values of other financial instruments (in particular debt instruments and assets measured at amortised cost) are disclosed in Note 22 "Book value and fair value of financial assets and liabilities by accounting category".